 Now, I consider myself to be an intermediate badminton player.
 But this has not always been the case.
 When I was in my early 20’s, I was quite good.
 Played a lot – about 2 hours, 5 days a week.
 Won a few regional tournaments as a doubles player…if you’d asked me then I’d said I was an advanced player.
 No hesitation.

 Then, I had a chance to train with the Mexican U-18 (I believe, my Spanish has never been that great) Olympics team.
-I walked onto the court and was giving these guys the run around.
+I walked onto the court and was giving these guys a run around.
 Dropshots, flicks, smashes, net shots, drives…you name it.
 Then their sensei came onto the court.
 He did something amazing.

 What he did was notice and exploit my weakness – my poor backcourt game.
 I also realized that he was not playing me, but coaching me.
-He showed me the path to being a better badminton player on the court.
-I was humiliated and at the end of the training session, asked him if I could practice with his team regularly.
-But I’m not Mexican, and I couldn’t train with them, but he was kind enough to let me play a couple of games a week.
+He laid my path to being a better badminton player on the court.
+I was humiliated and at the end of the training session, asked him if I could play with his team.
+But I’m not Mexican, and I could train with them, but he was kind enough to let me play a couple of games a week.

 Before we get back to choosing the best badminton racquet for an intermediate player, there’s one more thing I’d like to add.
 No racket is going to magically make you a better badminton player.
-And of the 3 things that you need to buy: shoes, rackets and shuttlecocks, don’t spend a lot of money on buying a racket.
-I’d advice you spend as much as you can afford on getting high quality shoes.
+And of the 3 things that you need to buy: shoes, racket and shuttlecocks, don’t spend a lot of money on buying a racket…they don’t last.
+Spend as much as you can afford on getting high quality shoes.